influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/relativestrengthindex.md

 ---
 title: relativeStrengthIndex() function
 description: >
-  The `relativeStrengthIndex()` function is a momentum indicator that compares the magnitude of recent increases and decreases of values over a period of time period to measure the speed and change of data movements.
+  The `relativeStrengthIndex()` function measures the relative speed and change of values in an input table.
 menu:
   v2_0_ref:
     name: relativeStrengthIndex